Gamal Abdel Nasser: 1956 constitution and presidency

 With his domestic position considerably strengthened, Nasser was able to secure primacy over his RCC colleagues and gained relatively unchallenged decision-making authority, particularly over foreign policy.

 In January 1956, the new Constitution of Egypt was drafted, entailing the establishment of a single-party system under the National Union (NU), a movement Nasser described as the "cadre through which we will realize our revolution".
 The NU was a reconfiguration of the Liberation Rally, which Nasser determined had failed in generating mass public participation.
 In the new movement, Nasser attempted to incorporate more citizens, approved by local-level party committees, in order to solidify popular backing for his government.
 The NU would select a nominee for the presidential election whose name would be provided for public approval.

-Nasser's nomination for the post and the new constitution were put to public referendum on 23 June and each was approved by an overwhelming majority.
+Nasser's nomination for the post and the new constitution were put to public referendum on 23 June, and each was approved with near-unanimous support.
+Historian Kirk J. Beatie wrote that while the results were likely falsified, it was also "impossible to know how accurate they were."
 A 350-member National Assembly was established, elections for which were held in July 1957.
 Nasser had ultimate approval over all the candidates.
 The constitution granted women's suffrage, prohibited discrimination by sex, and entailed special protection for women in the workplace.
 Coinciding with the new constitution and Nasser's presidency, the RCC dissolved itself and its members resigned their military commissions as part of the transition to civilian rule.
 During the deliberations surrounding the establishment of a new government, Nasser began a process of sidelining his rivals among the original Free Officers, while elevating his closest allies to high-ranking positions in the cabinet.